-The Collage Ballet Conservatory offers ballet programs for dancers ages 4 to 18 and a creative movement program for dancers ages 2-4.
-Each ballet program is 40 weeks long and runs from August through May.
-There are two semesters of Creative Movement, August – December and February – May.
+The Collage Dance Conservatory offers ballet programs for dancers ages 4 to 18 and a creative movement program for dancers ages 2-4.
+Each ballet program is 40 weeks long and runs from September through June.
+There are two semesters of Creative Movement, September – December and February – June.

 Creative Movement is a joyful way for children to explore movement, channel energy, stimulate imagination, promote creativity and embrace discipline.
 Numerous creative movement exercises will be used to help the young student explore the four basic body movements: bending, stretching, turning and jumping.
 Through these four basic movements, children will learn about their bodies, the space around them, and working together as a group.
 Creative Movement will introduce the young student to French vocabulary and will prepare the student for the Petit Pas program.

-Petit Pas — Beginner Ballet for ages 4 – 6
+Petit Pas (Tiny Steps) — Beginner Ballet for ages 4 – 6

 In this introductory ballet program, the young student will learn musicality to a range of classical and contemporary music compositions.
 The program will acquaint students with the French language and introduce them to classical ballet concepts.
 The student will develop body coordination while learning to dance with a group.
 In Petit Pas I, various creative movement exercises will be used to encourage the student’s ability to express their individuality within the discipline of classical ballet.
 In Petit Pas II & III students will be introduced to the concepts of turnout and proper dorsal alignment.

-Tarantella — Beginner and Intermediate Ballet for ages 7 – 9
+Tarantella (Youthful Energy) — Beginner and Intermediate Ballet for ages 7 – 9

 Tap — Beginner and Intermediate Tap for ages 7+